 In AEP-Ohio's SEET application, the Companies exclude what it refers to as "significant" deferrals- deferred fuel adjustment clause revenues (including the interest on carrying costs and the equity carrying costs component on the deferred fuel) and deferred economic development rider (EDR) revenues from CSP's ROE for SEET purposes, thereby reducing CSP's ROE from 18.31 percent (with OSS excluded) to 15.99 percent (excluding both OSS and deferrals) for 2009.
 AEP-Ohio calculates CSP's deferrals to total \$47.2 million.
 AEP-Ohio argues that this exclusion is critical for the Companies to preserve the probability of recovery of the deferred fuel cost as it is a necessary basis for the utility to record and maintain the regulatory asset on its balance sheet and for the Commission to direct the phase-in of rate increases as permitted pursuant to Section 4928.144, Revised Code.
-The Companies also argue it is inappropriate for the Commission to consider refunding earnings through the SEET analysis that the Companies have not actually collected from customers.
+The Companies also argue it is inappropriate for the Companies have not actually collected from customers.
 (Cos.
 Ex.
 6 at 13-15; Cos.
 Ex.
 4 at 12-16, Ex.
 TEM-6.)